emberjs/rfcs/text/0626-invoke-helper.md

 ### Return Value

-The function returns an instance of the helper.
-The public API of the instance consists of a `value` property, which will internally be implemented as a getter that triggers the proper lifecycle hooks on the helper and returns its value, if it has a value.
+The function returns a reference to the helper.
+The public API of the reference consists of a `value` property, which will internally be implemented as a getter that triggers the proper lifecycle hooks on the helper and returns its value, if it has a value.
 If it does not, then the helper will do nothing when `value` is